khangvu0/budget-tracker/README.md

 # Budget Tracker

-A responsive and interactive budget management web application built for my Week 4 JavaScript & SASS assignment.
+A responsive and interactive budget management web application.
 This project focuses on implementing object-oriented programming principles, dynamic DOM manipulation, and efficient, maintainable styling with SASS.

 ## Live Demo